openboy2012/FlickerNumber/README.md

 # FlickerNumber
 Flicker a number like alipay use UILabel category.
 It can be wonderful when use the advanced method.
+Now, flicker number is co
+Version 1.0 is for Objective-C code.
+Version 2.0 is for Swift Code.

 ##Effects
 <img src="http://7fvget.com1.z0.glb.clouddn.com/flicker a format number.gif" width="276"/>